 If you’re looking for remote work tools to manage projects, your choices will vary according to the type of projects your organization usually handles.
 However, any good software tool should allow you to manage your workflow, resources, and keep track of projects and progress.
 Let's look at two.

 Clickup allows you to customize according to team size and type.
 Clickup brings everything to one place and allows you to handle it easily.
 It supports modularity through the use of an add-on called ‘ClickApps,’ making it customizable for any team.
 It also supports various views which can be saved and shared by anyone.
+Check out similar ClickUp alternatives productivity tools.

 Trello is a collaboration tool that is simple and easy to use.
 It comes with powerful automation, various integration, and powerful collaboration features like comments, document sharing, notifications, etc. It also has a mobile app.